 "We have not yet got agreement with Apple," Wang said on the fringes of the ITU World telecoms fair in Geneva.
 "Apple promised to provide, when they develop the iPhone for LTE, that it will include TD-LTE.
 We are discussing the details."

 China Mobile has previously said it had met several times with Steve Jobs, Apple's co-founder and former chief executive who died this month, to discuss introducing an iPhone based on its own home-grown network standard.

 The company is developing its next-generation TD-LTE mobile network technology, and Wang said there should be commercial trials next year in some cities.

 China Mobile had more than 630 million customers at the end of September.
 But many are lower-end users who only make calls and send text messages.

-China's three carriers have been plagued by falling average revenue per user as they offer subsidised handsets from Samsung and HTC for multi-year contracts to attract smartphone users to more expensive services.
+China's three carriers have been plagued by falling average revenue per user as they offer subsidized handsets from Samsung (005930.KS) and HTC (2498.TW) for multi-year contracts to attract smartphone users to more expensive services.

 In more developed markets, the iPhone spurred consumers to make far greater use of lucrative data services when it was launched four years ago, thanks to its ease of use and well-supplied App Store of games and other applications.